theaafofficial/theaafofficial/README.md

 :man_technologist: About Myself
 -----------------
 I'm Ahmad!
 Python developer by day, Full Stack developer by night.
 When I'm not coding, you can find me binging the latest movies and shows.
-Always hungry to learn more.
+Always hungry to learn more & eager to solve problems.

-:rocket: Technologies & Skills
+:rocket: My Skills Arsenal
 -----------------
 - MERN Stack (MongoDB, Express, React, Node.js)
 - T3 Stack (Typescript, NextJS, Tailwind, tRPC, NextAuth, Prisma)